PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 Aliases
 =======

-An :term:`alias` is an abbreviated version of a commonly used function that is intended for interactive use.
+An :term:`alias` is an abbreviated version of a commonly used function.
 For example, `~plasmapy.formulary.speeds.va_` is an alias to `~plasmapy.formulary.speeds.Alfven_speed`.
+It is intended to give users the option for shortening their code while maintaining readability and explicit meaning.
+As such, :term:`aliases` are given to functionality that already has a widely used symbol in the community's literature.

 Here is a minimal example of an alias ``f_`` to ``function`` as would be defined in :file:`plasmapy/subpackage/module.py`.